 9. Make your website responsive for mobile devices.

-Did you know that by 2021, it's expected that smartphone purchases in the U.S. will increase to over $350 billion?
-This is up from $148 billion in 2018.
+Did you know that by 2024, it's expected that smartphone purchases in the U.S. will increase to over $400 billion?
 This is why making sure your ecommerce site is responsive for mobile is imperative to delighting customers.

 More and more consumers are completing purchases on their smartphones, so having a site that's optimized for a phone screen makes purchasing easy and delightful for customers.
 For an example, let's look at Chicago-based coffee retailer, Dollop Coffee Co.
 Here's what the shopping tab looks like on desktop: